Brand Logo

 What you can do: Go with what feels at ease; however, try to keep a balanced diet.

-10. Light Spotting
+10. Light spotting

 It can be due to implantation bleeding, cervical irritation or hormonal fluctuations.